 - Let's You and Him Fight: Manipulated Patroklos into fighting and killing his Malfested sister (and host to Soul Edge) Pyrrha so she can destroy Soul Edge.
 Unfortunately for her, Patroklos catches wind of her intentions, turns her down, and goes back in time to save Pyrrha instead.

 - Light Is Not Good: She is the Anthropomorphic Personification of Soul Calibur.

-- Malevolent Masked Woman: Manifests a visor over her face when preparing to fight Patroklos.
+- Malevolent Masked Man: "Woman" in her case; she manifests a visor over her face when preparing to fight Patroklos.

 - Manipulative Bastard: Manipulates Siegfried in IV and Patroklos in V, and tries to manipulate Cassandra in her ending in IV.

-- No Biological Sex: Technically genderless; she only takes a female form out of necessity to manipulate Patroklos.
+- No Biological Sex: Technically genderless; she only takes a female form (specifically, Sophitia's form) out of necessity to manipulate Patroklos.

 - Our Angels Are Different: She looks like an angel but is in fact the manifestation of Soul Calibur, in the same way that Inferno is the manifestation of Soul Edge.

 - Panty Shot: Aplenty in-game, due to the shortness of her skirt.

 - Perpetual Molt: In her intro, her wings shed feathers.

 - Pet the Dog: She leaves some of her healing shards in Siegfried's body, which saved his life.